jimpil/coral/README.md

 ```

 ## Safety vs Performance
-AKA the 'why not use a ConcurrentHashMap' question.
+A.K.A. the 'why not use a ConcurrentHashMap' question.
 The reasons is simple -
 something needs to be done with ids that, for whatever reason, were never 'correlated'
 (i.e. delivered).
 Think about the typical web-server request/response scenario.
 What should happen in case the response fails to come back?
 Either something needs to